krawaller/krawaller.github.io/_source/files/posts/reactedge.md

 But, I'm happy to report that I was wrong!
 Both regarding the book and my own React Fu...

-Although the book is still in early release and as such isn't finished, I still wanted to share some thoughts on it as I'm already seriously impressed.
+Although the book is still in early release and as such isn't finished (nor is the [accompanied example app](https://github.com/rtfeldman/bleeding-edge-sample-app)), I still wanted to share some thoughts on it as I'm already seriously impressed.

 ###Nose to ground ratio